gammasoft71/xtd/docs/xtd_forms_explanations.md

 By default controls have auto_size_mode::auto_size_mode::grow_and_shrink except all button types, form, group_box, panel and user_control which are set to xtd::forms::auto_size_mode::growing_only.

-For example if a form contains three controls and we set the auto_size property of the form to true, then the size of the form will adapt to encompass the three controls.
+For example if a form contains three controls and we set the auto_size property of the form to `true`, then the size of the form will adapt to encompass the three controls.

 ```cpp
 #include <xtd/xtd>